We all have times when we’re feeling overwhelmed by the complexities of life.

 2 Corinthians 4:18 NIV

 When we are feeling overwhelmed in life, we can lose perspective.
-Our minds are so focused on the immediate needs, that we can lose site of the bigger picture.
+Our minds are so focused on the immediate needs, that we can lose sight of the bigger picture.

 But the truth is….nothing lasts forever.